Add to your Claude Code skills

 The standalone CLI MCP currently exposes these tools:

---aws: force AWS context/tooling for the question (uses the default env/profile from ~/.clanker.yaml unless you pass --profile)--profile <name>: override the AWS CLI profile for this run--ai-profile <name>: select an AI provider profile from ai.providers.<name> (overrides ai.default_provider)--maker: generate an AWS CLI plan (JSON) for infrastructure changes--destroyer: allow destructive AWS CLI operations when using --maker--apply: apply an approved maker plan (reads from stdin unless --plan-file is provided)--plan-file <path>: optional path to maker plan JSON file for --apply--debug: print diagnostics (selected tools, AWS CLI calls, prompt sizes)--agent-trace: print detailed coordinator/agent lifecycle logs (tool selection + investigation steps)clanker ask "what's the status of my chat service lambda?"
+--aws: force AWS context/tooling for the question (uses the default env/profile from ~/.clanker.yaml unless you pass --profile)--tencent: force Tencent Cloud context/tooling for the question (uses tencent.* config or TENCENTCLOUD_* env vars)--profile <name>: override the AWS CLI profile for this run--ai-profile <name>: select an AI provider profile from ai.providers.<name> (overrides ai.default_provider)--maker: generate a provider execution plan (JSON) for infrastructure changes--destroyer: allow destructive cloud operations when using --maker--apply: apply an approved maker plan (reads from stdin unless --plan-file is provided)--plan-file <path>: optional path to maker plan JSON file for --apply--debug: print diagnostics (selected tools, AWS CLI calls, prompt sizes)--agent-trace: print detailed coordinator/agent lifecycle logs (tool selection + investigation steps)clanker ask "what's the status of my chat service lambda?"

 clanker ask --profile dev "what's the last error from my big-api-service lambda?"